projectara/greybus-spec/source/module_info.rst

 |gb-minor|) with which the format complies.

-Minor versions increment with modifications to the Greybus definition, in such a way that any protocol handler that supports the version_major can correctly interpret a Manifest in the modified format.
+Minor versions increment with modifications to the Greybus definition, in such a way that any Protocol handler that supports the version_major can correctly interpret a Manifest in the modified format.
 A changed version_major indicates major differences in the